Message from CPRCC regarding COVID-19 (coronavirus)

 2. If you have any of the following symptoms (new cough, shortness of breath, fevers or others listed on the CDC website), have tested positive in the last 14 days, or have had close contact to anyone who has tested positive in the last 14 days, please inform our staff prior to arrival.

-3. Visitors are permitted at this time but are screened as well.
+3. Visitors are restricted to 1 per patient at this time and are being screened as well.
 Our doctors can also communicate with any family member by phone or video conference if you wish for them to be included during the appointment.

 4. Patients are being screened at various times during the appointments.
 We also request that you share with any staff if you have any of these symptoms, have exposure history, or test positive for COVID-19 at any point during your visits.